-Generally, a chargeable event arises on any distribution, redemption, repurchase, cancellation, transfer of shares or the ending of a 'Relevant Year'.
-A 'Relevant Year' is an eight-year beginning with the acquisition of the shares by the shareholder and each subsequent year of eight years beginning immediately after the preceding Relevant Year.
+Generally, a chargeable event arises on any distribution, redemption, repurchase, cancellation, transfer of shares or the ending of a 'Relevant Period'.
+A 'Relevant Period' is an eight-year beginning with the acquisition of the shares by the shareholder and each subsequent period of eight years beginning immediately after the preceding Relevant Period.